 For gearhead photographers, like myself, there are many camera rumors on offer.
 The next few years propose an excellent period for photography innovations.
 Prepare to see extreme lenses and thrilling sensor technologies.

-We’ve collected the most exciting camera rumors of 2019.
+We’ve collected the most exciting camera rumors ahead of 2020.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]